Omerhitin/The-Apple-Game/README.md

 # The Apple Game
-In this game, apples will pop on the screen, and the player's goal is to catch as many apples as he/she can.
+In this game, apples will pop on the screen, and the players goal is to catch as many apples as they can as if the apples were surrouding them.

-This project was created for self-learning purpose, as I found an interest in the Opencv library and its uses (and to entertain some younger family members towards the New Hebrew Year).
+This project was created for self-learning purpose, as I was curious about the Opencv library and its uses (and to entertain some younger family members towards the New Hebrew Year).
 I invite you to test your fine motor skills and run this code.

 ## Requirements: